Best DACs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2021.

 Chord continues to light up the premium market for DACs and the Qutest is the proof.
 It's the product that lesser rivals look up to at this price point.
 The DAC delivers a crisp, clean and concise sound, with Chord's now familiar neutral tonal balance.

 Given there's no Bluetooth connectivity or headphone amp on-board, the Qutest’s sole purpose is to be the digital-to-analogue bridge between your digital source and amplifier.
 And it does the job brilliantly.

 Read the full review: Chord Qutest

-A great way to improve the sound of your phone or laptop.
-We can’t think of a better alternative for portable use.
+A great way to improve the sound of your phone or laptop, we can’t think of a better alternative for portable use.
 The M-DAC nano is a tiny unit, barely bigger than a custard cream biscuit.
-It’s light too, weighing in at just 28g, and there's a built-in rechargeable battery, too.
+It’s light, weighing in at just 28g, and there's a built-in rechargeable battery, too.

 Read the full review: Audiolab M-DAC nano

 The majority of DACs and headphone amplifiers fitted to smartphones or laptops are cheap and not very good.
 Adding a dedicated DAC, no matter how small, can make all the difference.
 So, a DAC and headphone amp disguised as a USB stick sounds like a great idea - and the DragonFly Red, like the DragonFly Cobalt above, pulls it off superbly.

 Read the full review: AudioQuest DragonFly Red

 Battery life is around eight hours which makes it a decent companion for a commute or business trip while inputs include micro USB, optical and coaxial.
 The only feature missing from Mojo's arsenal is Bluetooth, but we're prepared to give it some leeway because it sounds so good.
 Go on, get some Mobile Joy in your life.

 Read the full review: Chord Mojo

 And on the audio side, you won't be disappointed.
 There's a wide, believable soundstage, impressive detail levels, and good timing.
 It's not the last word in attack and drive but if you can handle that, there's not much else to quibble with here.

 Read the full review: Audiolab M-DAC+

 The superb Hugo 2 features all the inputs and outputs you could realistically require from a product of this type, including digital optical, coaxial and mini-USB.
-Music can also be fed to Hugo 2 via aptX Bluetooth.
+Music can also be fed to a pair of wireless headphones via aptX Bluetooth.
 3.5mm and 6.3mm headphone outputs also feature, plus a pair of stereo RCAs to connect an amplifier.

 Read the full review: Chord Hugo 2